DinghaiZ/3-prime-READS-plus/README.md

 ## What are in each folder?

-*modules*: Definitions of functions and classes used in the pipeline.
+**modules**: Definitions of functions and classes used in the pipeline.

-*notebooks*: Template Jupyter notebooks that should be copied into each /projects/project_name/experiment_name folder, edited, and run for each experiment under different projects.
+**notebooks**: Template Jupyter notebooks that should be copied into each /projects/project_name/experiment_name folder, edited, and run for each experiment under different projects.

-*projects*: A tree-like directory containing one *project_name/experiment_name* folder for each experiment under different projects.
+**projects**: A tree-like directory containing one *project_name/experiment_name* folder for each experiment under different projects.
 Within each *project_name/experiment_name* folder, there are three subfolders: *notebooks* (code for project and experiment-specific analysis), *data* (data for project and experiment-specific analysis), and *results* (analysis results).

-*tests*: Code for testing my pipeline during development.
-Not needed for running the notebook.
+**tests**: Code for testing my pipeline during development.
+Not needed for running the notebooks.

-*images*: Images displayed in the README and notebooks on github.
-Not needed for running the notebook.
+**images**: Images displayed in the README and notebooks on github.
+Not needed for running the notebooks.